Lewis Nkosi: Literary career in South Africa

-He contributed essays to many magazines and newspapers.
+Nkosi contributed essays to many magazines and newspapers.
 His essays criticised apartheid and the racist state, as a result of which the South African government banned his works.

 Life as an exile

 Nkosi faced severe restrictions on his writing due to the publishing regulations found in the Suppression of Communism Act and the Publications and Entertainment Act passed in the 1950s and 1960s.
 His works were banned under the Suppression of Communism Act, and he faced severe restrictions as a writer.
 At the same time, he became the first black South African journalist to win a Nieman Fellowship from Harvard University to pursue his studies.
 When he applied for permission to go to United States, Nkosi was granted a one-way exit permit to leave South Africa, thus being barred from returning.
 In 1961, accepting the scholarship to study at Harvard (1961–1962), he began a 30-year exile.

 In 1962, he attended the African Writers Conference at Makerere University, along with the likes of Chinua Achebe, Wole Soyinka, Ngugi wa Thiong'o and Ezekiel Mphahlele.
-Moving to London, Nkosi obtained work with the BBC and between 1962 and 1965 produced the radio programme Africa Abroad, also interviewing major African writers for the television series African Writers of Today on NET, and serving as literary editor for The New African magazine (1965–1968).
-He appeared in Three Swings on a Pendulum, a programme about "Swinging London" in 1967, which can be viewed on BBC iplayer.
+Moving to London, England, Nkosi obtained work with the BBC and between 1962 and 1965 produced the radio programme Africa Abroad, also interviewing major African writers for the television series African Writers of Today on NET, and serving as literary editor for The New African magazine (1965–1968).
+He appeared with Robert Hughes and Olivier Todd in Three Swings on a Pendulum, a programme about "Swinging London" in 1967, which can be viewed on BBC iplayer.

 In 1970, he was visiting Regents professor at the University of California-Irvine, and having earned a BA degree in English literature from the University of London (1974) and an MA from the University of Sussex (1977), he went on to become a Professor of English at the University of Wyoming (1991–91), as well as holding visiting teaching positions at universities in Zambia and in Warsaw, Poland.

 Return to South Africa

 Lewis Nkosi returned to South Africa in 2001, after a gap of nearly four decades.
 His final years before his death in 2010 were passed in financial difficulties and ill health.
 He was apparently injured in a car crash in 2009 and spent his time on the bed, slowly recuperating from the wounds; however, a recovery never really happened and he drifted towards death.
 Despite Nkosi being considered an African literary legend, none of his efforts in literature gave him any economic relief and his friends and fans gathered a charity fund to pay his last medical bills.

-Nkosi died aged 73 on Sunday, 5 September 2010, at the Johannesburg Wellness Clinic. survived by his partner, Astrid Starck-Adler, and his twin daughters, Joy and Louise.
+Nkosi died aged 73 on Sunday, 5 September 2010, at the Johannesburg Wellness Clinic, survived by his partner, Astrid Starck-Adler, and his twin daughters, Joy and Louise.
 A memorial service for Nkosi was held on 8 September at the Museum Africa, Newtown Cultural Precinct, in Johannesburg, and his funeral took place in Durban on 10 September.